dirkolbrich/stockfighter-php/README.md

 `StockfighterApi.php`, which is the minimal wrapper around the REST API of stockfighter.io.
 It returns the raw json response.
 See the [stockfighter API documentation](https://starfighter.readme.io/v1.0/docs).
 You can use this base class for you own implemantation.

 `Stockfighter.php` is the actual game wrapper around the API.
 It depends on `StockfighterApi.php`.
+The system keeps track of your orders and your account with a list of the transactions, the inventory and your balance.

 ### Installation